rust-windowing/winit/README.md

 ## MSRV Policy

 The Minimum Supported Rust Version (MSRV) of this crate is **1.65**.
-Changes to the MSRV will by a minor version bump.
+Changes to the MSRV will be accompanied by minor version bump.

 As a **tentative** policy, the upper bound of the MSRV is given by the following
 formula: